Malaysia's environmentally sustainable 'smart villages'

 It cuts construction costs by half - making it more affordable for governments to build, says Mr Tan.

 "We have not invented new things.
-We have just integrated disparate technology that has been around," he says.'Not perfect'
+We have just integrated disparate technology that has been around," he says.

 Under the 23 million Malaysian Ringgit (£4.6m; $7.5m) contract, Iris says it will build 100 homes in the village and a commercial-sized integrated farm to provide a reliable food source for residents.